run-llama/llama_index/docs/guides/use_cases.md

 Vector Store Indices
 are a simple and effective tool that allows you to answer a query over a large corpus of data.
 When you define a Vector Store Index over a collection of documents, it embeds each text chunk and stores the embedding in an underlying vector store.
-To answer a query, the vector store index embedds the query, fetches the top-k text chunks by embedding similarity, and runs the LLM over these chunks in order to synthesize the answer.
+To answer a query, the vector store index embeds the query, fetches the top-k text chunks by embedding similarity, and runs the LLM over these chunks in order to synthesize the answer.
 [The starter example](/getting_started/starter_example.md) shows how to get started using a Vector Store Index (`GPTSimpleVectorIndex`).
 See [Embedding Support How-To](/how_to/embeddings.md) for a more detailed treatment of all vector